liupeng678/CPP_back_development/README.md

 ## Basic level (important)
  1. Develop and  design software
  2. Introducing  basic grammar of cpp , hard points and STL.
  3. Data structure and design modle.
- 4. others of  508.
+ 4. Others of  508.
- 5.  leetcode  coding.
+ 5. Leetcode  coding.

 ## Middle level (not so important)